 These parsnip fries can be made vegan by omitting the parmesan at the end.
 You could perhaps replace them with a vegan cheese, or have them with a vegan dip.

 HOW TO BAKE PARSNIP FRIES

 There are a few tips if you want to get perfectly baked parsnip fries.
-I know it’s a boring task, but it’s important to have them in one single layer on the baking tray. and, ideally, at least half a centimeter between them.
+I know it’s a boring task, but it’s important to have them in one single layer on the baking tray and, ideally, at least half a centimetre between them.